django-salesforce/django-salesforce/docs/migrations.rst

         my_field = models.CharField(max_length=50, null=True, sf_managed=True)

     class MyObject(SalesforceModel):
-        # a field with API name "Name" is created automatically by SFDC. "max_length" is ignored.
+        # a field with API name "Name" is created automatically by SFDC and its "max_length" is ignored.
         name = models.CharField(max_length=50, verbose_name="My Object Name")
         my_field = models.CharField(max_length=50, null=True)  # this is a custom field and it is sf_managed